 He credited his success in school, up until now, to this ever-present voice in his head.
 It walked him through problems step by step, explaining things more clearly than the professor.

 It had urged him to go for it the first time he kissed a young woman.
 Stacy, her name was, and apparently, she’d been trying to get him to do it for weeks.

 He wondered what she’d think of him the next time she saw him.
-Legally, they couldn’t tell anyone why he’d been sent here, but everyone knows there are only a few reasons for being sent to the mental hospital, and all of them are terrible.
+Legally, they couldn’t tell anyone why he’d been sent here, but everyone knew there were only a few reasons for being sent to the mental hospital, and all of them were terrible.
 None of them were as bad as self-talking, though.